clintwood/arango-aql-query/README.md

 Query results are output to a paired results file with `.json` extension.
 See settings for more information.

 ### Query
-By default use `ctrl-q` to execute a query.
-If a file contains multiple queries, simply select the query to be executed and hit `ctrl-q`.
+By default use `cmd-q` to execute a query.
+If a file contains multiple queries, simply select the query to be executed and hit `cmd-q`.

 ![append-results](https://raw.githubusercontent.com/clintwood/arango-aql-query/master/readme-append-results.gif)